TummalaAkash/pdf-persona-analyzer/README.md

 # Adobe-India-Hackathon25
-# Challenge 1A – PDF Structure Extraction
+## Challenge 1A – PDF Structure Extraction

-This is my solution for Challenge 1A of the Adobe Hackathon.
+This repository contains my solution for **Challenge 1A** of the Adobe India Hackathon 2025.

-The goal was to extract the structural outline (like headings and subheadings) from a given PDF file and convert it into a clean, hierarchical JSON format.
+The goal was to extract the structural outline (like headings and subheadings) from a given PDF file and convert it into a clean, hierarchical **JSON** format.

 ---

-##  What I Did
+## ✅ What I Did

-I used **PyMuPDF** to read the PDF and analyze the font size and weight of each text block to identify headings.
+I used **PyMuPDF** (`fitz`) to read and analyze each page of the PDF:

 - Larger fonts and bold styles are treated as higher-level headings (like H1, H2, etc.)
 - The script processes each page and captures all meaningful structure
-- Output is saved in a simple JSON format with the page number, heading level, and text
+- Output is saved in a clean JSON format with the page number, heading level, and text

 ---

-## 📁 Input Format
+## 📂 Input Format

-All input PDFs are placed in the `/input` directory.
+All input PDF files should be placed inside the following directory:

+Datasets/input/

+yaml
+Copy
+Edit

 ---

 ## 🧾 Output Format

-The output for each PDF is saved in `/output/filename.json` with this structure:
+The output for each PDF is saved in the `Datasets/output/` directory in the following structure:

 ```json
 {